microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 }
 ```

-Before we explore the above's code, let's start by running it like this:
+Before we explore the preceding code, let's run it like this:

 ```bash
 go run main.go
 ```

-If you don't see anything, it's a good sign.
+If you don't see any output, it's a good sign.
 Now open `http://localhost:8000` in a new browser window or simply run the following command in your terminal:

 ```bash
 curl http://localhost:8000
 ```

-You should see the following output:
+You should now see the following output:

 ```output
 Go T-Shirt: $25.00